Why do sequels suck? Why does it drive us crazy? My study shows examples of what makes sequels bomb and asks why movie-makers become so lazy.

 I put these sucking sequels down to what I call the Scott Turow effect.
 In 1988 I read one of the best thrillers ever, Presumed Innocent by Scott Turow.
 But his next book, The Burden of Proof, was a pale shadow of its predecessor.
 I could not finish the next one, Pleading Guilty.

-Remember how J K Rowling’s Harry Potter books got longer and longer, and less gripping?
-Even one of my favourite authors, Lee Child, seems unable to recreate the quality and tension which distinguished his first Jack Reacher thrillers.
+Ever noticed how each J K Rowling’s Harry Potter book is longer, and less gripping, than its predecessor?
+Even one of my favourite authors, Lee Child, seems to struggle to recreate consistently the quality and tension which distinguishes his early Jack Reacher thrillers (although overall, as I argue in the post at the following link, Jack Reacher rocks).

 The reason is that publishers traditionally invest immense resources in ensuring that the first book written by a new author is edited, revised and polished before it is published.
 If it is a success, the publishers know sequels will sell; so do not spend money to prepare them so well.